osudrl/TeleJoy/README.md

 Note that the two-byte values are built up from the two bytes that are sent from least significant to most significant.

-Documentation on how specficially the joy sketch decodes this packet can be found on the [joy documentation page](https://github.com/osudrl/TeleJoy/tree/master/joy#setting-telemetry-values-protocol-4)
+Documentation on how specficially the joy sketch decodes this packet can be found on the **[joy documentation page](https://github.com/osudrl/TeleJoy/tree/master/joy#setting-telemetry-values-protocol-4)**.

 ### Examples